Twin Lakes Academy Middle School Students Are STEAMING

 librarians, mental health professionals, teachers, nurses and

 ministers.
-The combining case is all these careers are influenced
+The combining positions all these careers are

-is what we will get.
-There are great works being done, but there
+receive is what we will get.
+There are great works being done,

-is more that needs to be done for our ESE populations, over age
+but there is more that needs to be done for our ESE populations,

-students who have lost the drive for school.
-The ESOL students
+over age students who have lost the drive for school.
+The ESOL

-yearning for an education but cannot understand the spoken
+students yearning for an education, but cannot understand the

 Duval County Public Schools is doing phenomenal works and